-What fabrics are used
+What fabrics are used in drying coats

 Polyester is a polymeric fabric and quite absorbent.
 However, the way it is manufactured means moisture is held in the spaces in the fabric and not in the fabric itself.
 This is because it is created from synthetic material and spun into yarn.